 Our audits included performing procedures to assess the risks of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
 Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
 Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
 We believe that our audits provide a reasonable basis for our opinion.

-Deloitte Touche Tohmatsu Certified Public Accountants LLP Beijing, the People's Republic of China June 3, 2021 (June 23, 2021 as to the reclassification as discussed in Note 26 and December 14, 2021 as to the retroactive presentation of the Merger as discussed in Note 27)
+Deloitte Touche Tohmatsu Certified Public Accountants LLP Beijing, the People's Republic of China June 3, 2021 (June 23, 2021 as to Note 26)

 We have served as the Company's auditor since 2011.